How does Turo work with insurance

 Similarly to borrowing from a rental car company, you should do the basics, like inspecting the car for physical damage and wear and tear before driving off.
 This will prevent trouble later because no one can claim you were responsible if you take photos before the trip.
 Consider this and other things listed below whether you are a host or a guest on the platform:

-• If you rent a car in Canada, you can drive across multiple provinces and into the United States.
+- If you rent a Turo car in Canada, you can drive across multiple provinces and into the United States.
 This is similar to car rentals and S.E.F 27.
-It does not affect the protection plan, but it does if you drive into Mexico.
-Remember to get travel insurance if you go abroad.
+However, you cannot cross the U.S.-Mexico border.

 It’s essential to take precautions and factor the potential of physical damage into your trip price.
 Even if you don’t get into a car accident, being safe is better than sorry.
 Depending on the car's value, you will have to pay for its actual cash value if you don't have enough coverage.